 Then there was the sudden sitting and reaching around towards her bum.

-Just before bedtime, we noticed a slight swelling on the left side of her anus.
+Just before bedtime, we noticed a very slight swelling on the left side of her anus.
 She was walking around quite gingerly and being a little cautious when jumping up onto the couch, but all else seemed fine.

 Our initial thoughts were that she may have been stung by an insect whilst out in the yard all day.